Entries, Payments and Deadlines

 We reserve the right to close a competition early once capacity is reached with the venue.

 For each additional team/routine that an athlete competes in within the same programme at a competition, a lower crossover fee will apply instead of another entry fee.

 An athlete can also compete with more than one programme at the same competition in any division, however this is not a crossover and the athlete will need to pay two separate entry fees with each programme.
-Also, the athlete cannot compete for both programmes in the same division.
+Additionally, the athlete cannot compete for both programmes in the same division.

 The BCA also recommends that coaches are mindful of the total number of routines that an individual is performing in for health and safety purposes.
-Please see the SCUK Age Grid for additional crossover restrictions.
+SCUK Guidelines state: An athlete cannot crossover onto more than 2 cheer teams (a maximum of 3 cheer teams total) and no more than 6 routines in total (inclusive of Cheer, Dance, Stunt Groups & Solos/Duos/Trios) at any one event.

 Free substitutions are allowed provided: